jumpingjoy/watchnationpro/fitbit-sense-review.md

 Our rating: ★★★★★ | 😎

 User can respond to the messages from smartwatch while getting notification for the same.
-But this feature is available only for Android smartphones.
-You can respond to the messages from the list of preloaded quick replies.
+But this feature is available only for Android smartphones.You can respond to the messages from the list of preloaded quick replies.
 Please for this, your smartphone must be in 30m radius from your smartwatch with Fitbit app running in the background.

 Apart from this quick replies, you can send emojis as reply and you can use microphone to reply to the message but reply will be sent after converting voice into text.
 It provides “undo” option too for 3 seconds after sending the reply to a message.

 #### How good is the GPS Navigation Feature in the Fitbit Sense series?